 This is the best baked oats for one recipe.
-It's so easy to make, and you get to choose your preferred fillings, whether it be chocolate, fruit, or chopped nuts.
-Naturally sweetened with honey this baked oatmeal recipe is an easy, healthy breakfast that even your kids will love.
+These oats are so easy to make, and you get to choose your preferred fillings, whether it be chocolate, fruit, or chopped nuts.
+Naturally sweetened this baked oatmeal recipe is an easy, healthy breakfast that is perfect for meal prep.

 Why you will love this recipe:

-- This recipe is so simple and easy to make and only requires a few minutes of hands on time.
+- This oatmeal recipe is quick and easy to make and only requires a few minutes of hands on time, just like the best oat milk hot chocolate.

-- You get to choose what you add to your baked oatmeal, whether that be chocolate, blueberries, raspberries, bananas, chopped nuts etc to give it the flavour you prefer.
+- You get to choose what you add to your baked oatmeal, whether that be chocolate, blueberries, raspberries, bananas, or chopped nuts to give it the flavour you prefer.

 - It makes great leftovers so it's a great option for meal prep.

-- If you love baked oats you will also love protein baked oats!
+If you love delicious breakfast recipes you will also love protein baked oats and the best oat milk pancakes.

-- Rolled oats - The base of this delicious healthy baked oatmeal for one.
-I use gluten free sprouted rolled oats which are easier to digest, gluten free and glyphosate free.
+- Rolled oats - The base of this delicious healthy baked oatmeal.
+I like to use gluten-free sprouted rolled oats.
 Make sure you use rolled oats and not quick oats or steel cut oats for this recipe.

 - Fillings of your choice - the options are endless: chocolate chips, blueberries, raspberries, blackberries, bananas, strawberries, chopped nuts etc. Whatever you like!

-In a large bowl, add the wet ingredients and whisk them together until they are smooth.
+Preheat your oven to 350 degrees Fahrenheit and while the oven is preheating add the wet ingredients to a large bowl and whisk them together until they are smooth.

 Add the dry ingredients to the wet ingredients and stir everything together.

-Transfer the mixture to 4 ramekins and add in any fillings that you want such as fruit, chocolate chips or nuts.
-Place the ramekins on a baking sheet and bake them for 35-40 minutes.
-Let them cool for a few minutes and then serve and enjoy!
+Transfer the mixture to 4 ramekins and add in any fillings that you want such as fruit, chocolate chips, or nuts.
+Place the ramekins on a baking sheet and bake them for 40 minutes until firm in the centre.
+Let them cool for a few minutes and then enjoy!

 How to serve:

-These baked oats are delicious served as is, but you could also pair them with bacon or sausages for a complete meal that's higher in protein.
-These oats can be eaten warm or cold, whichever you prefer.
-You could also make them even more decadent by topping them with ice cream, yogurt or whipped cream!
+These baked oats can be eaten warm or cold, whichever you prefer.
+You could make them even more decadent by topping them with ice cream, yogurt or coconut whipped cream!

-Store these single serve baked oatmeals in the fridge for up to 5 days.
-When you are ready to eat them, put them in the microwave for a few seconds to heat the oatmeal back up, or serve them cold if you prefer.
+Store any leftover baked oatmeal in the fridge for up to 5 days.
+When you are ready to eat it, heat the ramekin in the microwave on high heat for 40-45 seconds, or serve it cold if you prefer.

 If the ramekins you have don't come with lids, I recommend covering them with these silicone covers when storing them in the fridge.